 Deadlines: Students submitting theses must adhere to deadlines established by the Graduate College and by the English Department.

-Style: The student must write the thesis according to the guidelines in the current Graduate College Style Manual, available from the Graduate College or at: http://gradcollege.okstate.edu/student/thesis/default.html
+Style: The student must write the thesis according to the guidelines in the current Graduate College Style Manual.
+See http://gradcollege.okstate.edu/tdg